jr9Hernandez/TiamatBot/README.md

 # TiamatBot
 Tiamat is a bot developed for the 2018 mRTS competition.
-Tiamat Combines Stratified Strategy Selection (SSS), an algorithm for micromanaging units, and novel search abstractions methods.
+Tiamat uses an evolutionary procedure to derive action abstractions.
+Tiamat casts the problem of inducing action abstractions as a problem of selecting a subset of pure strategies from a possibly large set of options.
+Tiamat uses Strategy Strategy Selection (SSS) to plan in real time in the space defined by the action abstraction thus generated.

 Authors: